Department of Biological & Environmental Sciences

 "As a botany professor, I like to incorporate a diverse range of living plants into my classroom and labs.
 Toward this aim, I maintain the Cal U greenhouse that contains a collection of about 2,000 living plants, many of which are rare in cultivation.
 For my upper-level courses such as Plant Taxonomy and Entomology I frequently take my students on field trips to local nature reserves, where they learn about applied aspects of these subjects."

-- B.Sc.: Honors Botany, University of Wales; honors thesis: "A Comparison Between Maritime and Montane Populations of America maritima”
+- B.Sc.: Honors Botany, University of Wales; honors thesis: "A Comparison Between Maritime and Montane Populations of Armeria maritima”

 - M.Sc.: Pure and Applied Plant and Fungal Taxonomy, University of Reading, England; thesis: "A Taxonomic Revision of Saxifraga section Irregulares”

-- Ph.D.: "A systematic Investigation of Begonia section Spenanthera” University of Glasgow, Scotland
+- Ph.D.: "A systematic Investigation of Begonia section Sphenanthera” University of Glasgow, Scotland

 Office: Frich Hall Room 305